gajun755/springbootcloudconfiguration/README.md

 # springbootcloudconfiguration
-this is the boot configuration all we need
+this is the boot configuration all we need.what